RobiNN1/SVG-Avatar/README.md

 echo $avatar->name('RobiNN');
 ```

-> If you do not set name, the user icon will be displayed.
+> If you do not set a name, the user icon will be displayed.
 > This can be useful for guests.

 ## Methods